GOP West Virginia lawmaker who live-streamed himself storming the Capitol resigns after arrest

 Evans encouraged others to break into the Capitol in his videos posted Wednesday, according to his arrest warrant, shouting, “There we go!
 Open the door!” and “Move!
 Move!
 Move!”

-In another video, Evan said, “They’re making an announcement right now saying if Pence betrays us you better get your mind right because we’re storming the building,” according to the arrest report.
+In another video, Evans said, “They’re making an announcement right now saying if Pence betrays us you better get your mind right because we’re storming the building,” according to the arrest report.
 He then laughed and added, “I’m just the messenger, so don’t be hating on me.
 I’m just telling you what I’m hearing right now on the ground.”

-Vice President Pence was rushed away by federal agents as the mob descended into the Capitol to disrupt the count of the electoral college vote that he was presiding over.
+Vice President Pence was rushed away by federal agents as the mob surged into the Capitol to disrupt the count of the electoral college vote, which he was presiding over.

 Before he arrived in D.C., Evans posted memes on Facebook encouraging others to participate in the Jan.
 6 event, according to federal officials.